 - 1. Desired Condition: A sustainable flow of commodities from NFS lands through vegetation treatments designed to reduce the risk of wildfire, reduce the risk of insect and disease outbreaks, maximize growth, and promote a healthy forest. - 2.
 Desired Condition: Forested NFS lands with the potential for timber production are allocated to timber production and managed with timber production as an emphasis. - 3.
 Desired Condition: In areas suitable for timber production, dead and dying trees (due to fire, windthrow, insect outbreaks, or disease) are salvaged to recover economic value. - 4.
-Desired Condition: Timber harvest is utilized as a tool to achieve objectives on lands not suitable for timber production but still allow for timber harvest. - 5.
-Desired Condition: The County, private landowners, and federal and state agencies pursue and develop new technologies to remove, process, and utilize forest products. - 6.
-Desired Condition: WUI areas and Community Protection Zones have buffer areas at least 0.5 miles around them in a condition that will not support crown fires and will have a maximum predicted flame length of less than 4 feet. - 7.
-Desired Condition: Vegetation is in a condition that is resilient to the effects of fire, insect and disease outbreaks, or drought. - 8.
-Objective: In the next 10 years, develop, construct, and implement at least one biofuel co-generation plant in Idaho County.
+Desired Condition: Timber harvest is utilized as a tool to achieve objectives on lands not suitable for timber production but still allowed for timber harvest. - 5.
+Desired Condition: The County, private landowners, and federal and State agencies pursue and develop new technologies to remove, process, and utilize forest products. - 6.
+Desired Condition: WUI areas and CPZs have buffer areas of at least 0.5 mile (larger depending on topography, prevailing winds, and fuel conditions) around them, in a condition that will either not support a crown fire or that will facilitate safe engagement of suppression by firefighters. - 7.
+Desired Condition: Vegetation is in a condition resilient to the effects of fire, insect and disease outbreaks, or drought. - 8.
+Objective: In the next 10 years, 90% of all CPZs within federal lands are within the desired condition. - 9.
+Objective: In the next 10 years, complete at least 3 projects to achieve the goals for those areas identified as Backcountry Restoration. - 10.
+Objective: In the next 5 years, Idaho County will review the Idaho Roadless Rule's Backcountry Restoration mapping to determine if mapping errors exist that should be corrected and removed. - 11.
+Guideline: To maximize the use of woody material and promote economic conditions, all woody material will be evaluated and analyzed by the proposing agency for utilization prior to burning.